IvanTheGeek/FnMCP.Penpot/docs/01_Event_Model.md

 2. **Events (Orange)**: Facts about what has happened
 3. **Views/Read Models (Green)**: Data projections for queries
 4. **Automation (Purple)**: Reactive policies triggered by events
+   - Can be implemented as a **Screen** (human-operated interface)
+   - Can be implemented as a **Public API** (for external system integration)
+   - In this MCP project, automation is primarily reactive policies, though the MCP protocol itself serves as the public API

 ### Time-Based Organization